jfbu/texdimens/README.md

 be no way to configure GitHub to send notifications on more events *only for repos I own*.

-Last investigated on 2021/11/06.
+- 2021/11/06.
 If I am missing something obvious, please tell me.
+- 2021/11/17.
+I discovered the `(Un)wach>Custom` pop-up and I activated notifications on Issues and Pull Requests.
+As it was until now "All activity", I can't see how my attempt with "Custom" could bring an improvement.
+And the package being perfect and perfectly complete, nobody will raise any further issue and I might well never know.

 <!--
 Local variables: